zella/webtorrent-cli/README.md

 Commands:
     download <torrent-id>   Download a torrent
-    seed <file/folder>      Seed a file or folder create <file>           Create a .torrent file
+    downloadmeta <torrent-id>   Download the .torrent file from a magnet link seed <file/folder>      Seed a file or folder create <file>           Create a .torrent file
     info <torrent-id>       Show info for a .torrent file or magnet uri